Piotr-Zielinski-PZ/recipe-app-api/README.md

 ```

 - launch up terminal, go to *app* directory and type `docker-compose run app sh -c "python manage.py test"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py test"`.

+## Creating a core app

+The first thing we're going to do is we're going to create a **core** app which will hold all of the central code that is important to the rest of the sub apps.
+It's going to create anything that is shared between one or more apps like migrations, database.
+We will put this all in the **core** module just so it's all in one place and it's very clear where the kind of central point of all these things is.

+1. Delete *count.py* and *tests.py*.

+2. Launch up a terminal and type `docker-compose run app sh -c "python manage.py startapp core"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py startapp core"`.

+3. Inside *core* app folder delete *views.py* and *tests.py*.

+4. Create a *tests* folder inside *core* app folder and create there *__init\__.py* file.